 Stourbridge Area Guide

-Stourbridge was first listed in 1255 as part of Worcestershire, known as a medieval town.
-The town was amalgamated into the Borough of Dudley and became part of the wider West Midlands county in 1974.
+Stourbridge is historically a known as a medieval market town in Birmingham specialising in glass making.
+The town was the centre for British glassmaking during the industrial revolution.
+Stourbridge was first listed in 1255 as part of Worcestershire, but in 1974, Stourbridge was amalgamated into the Borough of Dudley and became part of the wider West Midlands County.